tarhan/pythons-apps-tmpl-docker/README.md

       - libxml2-dev
       - libxslt-dev
 ```
 This example OS dependencies needed by Python package **Scrapy**.
-During child image building OS installs more than 200 MBytes of buildtime dependencies.
-After **Scrapy** building complete all buildtime dependencies will be removed.
-Remaining OS libraries will require only 4 MBytes instead of potensial 200 MBytes.
+During child image building OS installs more than 200 MBytes of build time dependencies.
+After **Scrapy** building complete all build time dependencies will be removed.
+Remaining OS libraries will require only 4 MBytes instead of potential 200 MBytes.